imagej/imagej.github.io/pages/How_to_write_your_own_track_feature_analyzer_algorithm_for_TrackMate.md

 ## Track analyzers

-All the track feature analyzers must implement {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/track/TrackAnalyzer.java' label='TrackAnalyzer interface' %}.
-Like for the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/edges/EdgeAnalyzer.java' label='EdgeAnalyzer' %} interface, it extends both
+All the track feature analyzers must implement {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/features/track/TrackAnalyzer.java ' label='TrackAnalyzer interface ' %}.
+Like for the {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/features/edges/EdgeAnalyzer.java ' label='EdgeAnalyzer ' %} interface, it extends both

-  - {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/FeatureAnalyzer.java' label='FeatureAnalyzer' %} that helps you declaring what you compute,
+  - {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/features/FeatureAnalyzer.java ' label='FeatureAnalyzer ' %} that helps you declaring what you compute,
-  - and {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/TrackMateModule.java' label='TrackMateModule' %}, that is in charge of the integration in TrackMate.
+  - and {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/TrackMateModule.java ' label='TrackMateModule ' %}, that is in charge of the integration in TrackMate.

 The only changes for us are two methods specific to tracks: